 That's probably much less than you thought, right?

-We all know someone who claims to have passed their theory test the first time round, with no revision at all, or very limited last-minute revision attempts.
+We all know someone who claims to have passed their Theory Test the first time around, with no revision at all, or very limited last-minute revision attempts.
 While they may have fallen lucky (or told a little white lie) we really don't recommend this approach.

 The cost of a resit is £23, plus the cost of the original fail; bringing the booking fee up to £46, without taking into consideration the cost to get to the test centre, and your time wasted.

-Our top 6 tips to pass your Theory Test first time:
+Our top 6 tips to pass your Driving Theory Test the first time:

-- Revise as much as possible for the months and weeks leading up to your Theory Test, but don’t cram hours in at a time – instead try to split your revision into more manageable chunks.
+- Revise as much as possible for the months and weeks leading up to your Theory Test, but don’t cram hours in at a time – instead, try to split your revision into more manageable chunks.
+Our Driving Theory Test 4 in 1 Kit app contains everything you will ever need to make sure you're as prepared as possible.

 - Attempt a minimum of 10 full Theory Test exams; which include both the multiple choice and hazard perception sections of the test.

 - Don't book your test until you have seen (and correctly answered!)
-100% of the official DVSA Theory Test revision questions.
+100% of the licensed DVSA Theory Test revision questions.

 * Car theory test data by test centre DRT5201.